8base/Documentation/docs/frontend/data-in-the-frontend-introduction.md

 ---
 id: 'data-in-the-frontend-introduction'
 sidebar_label: 'Introduction'
+redirect_from: '/frontend/data-in-the-frontend/introduction'
-slug: '/frontend/data-in-the-frontend/introduction'
+slug: '/projects/frontend/data-in-the-frontend/introduction'
 ---

 # Introduction

 This article describes how developers can store and access data in their front-end applications and manage the state.

-___
+---

 In App Builder, frontend data (State Management) refers to global or locally accessible and reactive data that can be read and updated by components, resources, functions, and other app elements.

 ![State Management](./_images/ab-state-management-into-1.png)